Onua Obasi: International

 Obasi began playing futsal in 2008 and it led to him being discovered for the England national futsall team.
 He was the leading goal scorer and was voted tournament MVP in the World University Futsal Championships while representing Great Britain.
 During the year he had 19 appearances and 4 goals.

+Coaching

+Obasi coached the Newtown Pride team that won the inaugural edition of The Soccer Tournament in 2023.
+In November 2024, Obasi was hired to coach the Empire Strykers of the Major Arena Soccer League.